 If you’re constantly running out of stock, you’re losing sales (to your competitors).
 To combat this, you need to keep a close eye on your stock levels to ensure you can satisfy customer demand.

-Conversely, having too much stock isn’t great for your Amazon business either.
-You’ll be tying your cash up in stock and if you’re an FBA seller you may have to pay long-term storage fees.
+On the other hand, we all know how expensive Amazon’s fees can get- having too much inventory will do you no favors.
+You’ll be tying your cash up in stock and if you’re an FBA seller you may have to pay long-term storage fees as well.

 Use inventory management software